allegroai/clearml-docs/docs/configs/clearml_conf.md

 * Set to `true` to allow passing host environments into docker container with Task's docker container arguments.
 For example: `"-e HOST_NAME=$HOST_NAME"`.

 :::caution
 Use with care!
-This might introduce security risk allowing access to keys/secret on the host machine.
+This might introduce security risks by allowing access to keys/secret on the host machine.
 :::

 ---